Rufus For Real

 bowls of baked potato soup with crusty bread on the side

-If you want to turn this into a 20-minute comfort food recipe, simple bake the potatoes a day before you're ready.
-Store them in the fridge.
+If you want to turn this into a 20-minute comfort food dinner, bake the potatoes a day ahead and store them in the refrigerator.

 bowl of loaded baked potato soup